lbl-srg/obc/specification/source/useCases.rst

    ---------------------------  ---------------------------------------------------
    Primary Actors               Mechanical Designer/Consultant
    ---------------------------  ---------------------------------------------------
-   Secondary Actors             Maintenance Engineer for retrofitting redesign
+   Secondary Actors             Controls contractor
    ---------------------------  ---------------------------------------------------
    Trigger                      Designing control system using Guideline 36 as
                                 default sequence or a starting point,
-                                then needs to change key elements as the system is different to Guideline 36 presumed system configuration.
+                                then needs to change key elements because the system is different to Guideline 36 presumed system configuration.
    ---------------------------  ---------------------------------------------------
    **Main Flow**                **Action**